acmesquita/poc-grape-api/api-docs/README.md

-## POC Grape API - Hello World
+## POC Grape API - Docs

-This is a example to hello world with Grape.
+This is a example to documentation with Grape and Swagger.

 ### Getting starting